 This is me...

-a mom, wife, quilter, pianist, and now a school bus driver.
-Every day I must sew for my sanity!
+I LOVE to quilt, and every day I must sew for my sanity!